 Docent Bob Sandler shares Olivas family secrets from the garden he cares for.

-This beautiful herb garden is a representational display of the plants used by the Olivas family back in the late 1800s.
-The planting of aromatic herbs and other greenery together is a centuries old tradition, providing not only beauty but also a valuable source of cooking spices and medicine.
+This beautiful herb garden represents the plants used by the Olivas family in the late 1800s.
+The planting of aromatic herbs and other greenery together is a centuries old tradition that the Olivas family followed.
+Their garden was not only beautiful but filled with valuable cooking spices and medicinal plants.

 Join us next Thursday for the latest video story in our 9-week series about life at Rancho San Miguel!

 Hear from an Olivas descendent still volunteers at the Adobe today

 Georgia Olivas Madrid was born and raised in Ventura.
 As a direct descendant of the Olivas family, she enjoys volunteering at the Olivas Adobe, her ancestral home, giving weekend tours along with welcoming visitors to events such as Music Under the Stars, Rancho Days, and the Holiday Candlelight Tour.